Zeno++: Robust Fully Asynchronous SGD: Experiments

 We first test the convergence when there are no attacks.
-In all the experiments, we take the learning rate $\gamma=0.1$, mini-batch size $n = n_s = 128$, $\rho = 0.002$, $\epsilon=0.1$, $k=10$.
 For \texttt{Kardam}, we take $q=2$~(i.e. here \texttt{Kardam} assumes that there are 2 Byzantine workers).
 The result is shown in Figure~\ref{fig:nobyz_mini}. \texttt{Zeno++} converges a little bit slower than \texttt{AsyncSGD}, but faster than \texttt{Kardam}, especially when the worker delay is large.
 When $k_w=10$, \texttt{Zeno++} converges much faster than \text{Kardam}. \texttt{Server-only} performs badly on both training and testing data.